neuviemeporte/f15se2-re/README.md

 * all C code has been reconstructed, the executable works with the original game
 * assembly routines need porting into C
 * the data segment is still generated from assembly, all variables need to be moved to C
-* code still contains placeholder names for routines and variables, needs experimentation, refactoring and comments to document the purpose of the code, especially around the mission generator
+* code still contains placeholder names for routines and variables, needs experimentation, refactoring and comments to document the purpose of the code, especially around the mission generator.
+Work has begun on it already, but some routine/var/struct names are obtained from LLMs, so need to be take with a grain of salt.
-* some bugs still remain, e.g. missile counts are wrong when in the cockpit

 ## `egame.exe`

-* reconstruction of C code in progress, about 14% done as of 7.04.2025
+* reconstruction of C code in progress, about 95% done as of 27.05.2026
+* assembly routines need porting into C
+* the data segment is still generated from assembly, all variables need to be moved to C
+* likewise refactoring needed

 ## `end.exe`

-* not started
+* all C code has been reconstructed, the executable works with the original game
+* assembly routines need porting into C, part of it is shared with `start/egame`
+* the data segment is still generated from assembly, all variables need to be moved to C
+* likewise refactoring needed

 ## `mgraphic.exe`